jacobblum/simDRIFT/docs/source/theory-index.rst

 The Bloch Equation
 -------------------
-The Bloch equations model the time evolution of the *net-magnetization vector*
+The Bloch equations model the time evolution of the *net-magnetization vector*:

 The net magnetization, in some small volume element :math:`\Omega` is